Stateless authentication for Microservices

-As a API provider, you need to cover this use cases ensuring the security aspects of your APIs and the only way to achieve that is through an authentication and authorization layer between your APIs and their consumers.
+As an API provider, you need to cover these use cases ensuring the security aspects of your APIs and the only way to achieve that is through an authentication and authorization layer between your APIs and their consumers.

-A Blockchain is a good case that illustrates the importance about authenticate and authorize users to do operations or even transactions in your systems.
+A Blockchain is a good case that illustrates the importance of authenticate and authorize users to do operations or even transactions in your systems.

 Designing an authentication layer